Car Insurance Policy Review Checklist: How to Audit Your Coverage

 What's the best way to document changes to discuss with my agent?

 Keep a simple notes document or use a checklist (like this one) to write down every question, discrepancy, or change you identify during your review.
 Note specific dollar amounts, coverage limits, and the discounts you believe you qualify for.
 Bringing a written list to your agent conversation ensures nothing gets overlooked and gives you a record of what was discussed and agreed upon.
+For a deeper dive into what to ask, see our guide on questions to ask your car insurance company.

 Compare Car Insurance Rates in Ohio